 8. exacerbation of any somatic disease;

-9. violation of the integrity of the massaged skin (abrasions, cuts);
+9. violation of the integrity of the massaged skin(abrasions, cuts);

 10. bruises on the face;

-11. violations of the vascular wall, thrombosis;
+11. vascular wall disorders, thrombosis;

 12. oncological diseases;

-13. fungal lesions of the skin;
+13. fungal infections of the skin;

-Features of logo massage
+Features of logomassage

 • clean individual clothing (gown or suit), medical gloves, mask;